TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 The page informs us that the service is under admin maintenance.

 This information can be very important, because we already know that there are admins visiting this endpoint.
-So, if we discover any vulnerability like a `XSS` (Cross-Site Scripting), we can attempt to `capture` the admin's cookies.
+So, if we discover any vulnerability like a `XSS` (Cross-Site Scripting), we can attempt to `steal` the admin's session cookie

 <br />